Face it, the majority of people don’t want new.

 In Game of Thrones, the northern island tribes live by the principle: “pay the iron price.”

 It means they don’t use gold to pay for ships, cities or positions of power.
 If they want something, they take it by conquering it.
 They take it the hard way; no shortcuts.

 As an entrepreneur, you have to pay the iron price too.

 You can’t use money to pay for trust, attention, or respect – you have to earn it.

 No amount of money spent on advertising will do your job for you, nor can you outsource the hard decisions.

-Your job is to do the hard, creative work only you’re capable of, to gain a foothold in a niche, and to give your product or service the opportunity to over-deliver.
+Your job is to do the hard, creative work to gain a foothold in a niche, and to give your product or service the opportunity to over-deliver.